 After transferring the Dodgers presidency to his son, Peter, O’Malley would serve as chairman of the board.
 He spent a record 28 years on the Executive Council of Major League Baseball and advised owners as they adapted to the arrival of a players union and free agency.
 He worked on baseball internationally, beginning with a team tour of Japan in 1956.
 Before his death in 1979, which came just a few weeks after Kay passed away, O’Malley would spread his gospel of fan-friendly management to university training programs and other sports.
 In 1978, he saw the team run by his son set a record for attendance of more than 3.3 million home fans.

 Before he was elected to the Hall of Fame, O’Malley was recognized by the national media as one of the last century’s most powerful sports figures.
 But when asked about the great owner, broadcaster Vin Scully focused on the man, not the accomplishments.
 “He had a personality that was welcoming.
-It was his nature to reach out to people,” said Scully before the start of the 2008 season.
+It was his nature to reach out to people,” Scully said.
 “And I never, ever saw him discouraged.”

 Year Inducted: 2008

 Birth year: 1903

 Died: 1979, Rochester, Minnesota